-In our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, our most critical accounting policies and estimates upon which our financial status depends were identified as those relating to stock-based compensation; net operating losses and tax credit carryforwards; and impairment of long-lived assets.
-We reviewed our policies and determined that those policies remain our most critical accounting policies for the three months ended March 31, 2013.
+In our Annual Report on Form 10-K, as amended, for the fiscal year ended December 31, 2012, our most critical accounting policies and estimates upon which our financial status depends were identified as those relating to stock-based compensation; net operating losses and tax credit carryforwards; and impairment of long-lived assets.
+We reviewed our policies and determined that those policies remain our most critical accounting policies for the six months ended June 30, 2013.